Introducing Earthdata Search - Beta!

 Earthdata Search combines the latest EOSDIS service offerings with user experience research and expertise, producing a state-of-the-art client for discovering, searching, visualizing, and retrieving Earth science data.

-The Earth Observing System Data and Information System (EOSDIS) is proud to announce the beta release of Earthdata Search.
+NASA's Earth Observing System Data and Information System (EOSDIS) is proud to announce the beta release of Earthdata Search.
 Earthdata Search combines the latest EOSDIS service offerings with user experience research and expertise, producing a state-of-the-art client for discovering, searching, visualizing, and retrieving Earth science data.

 We invite you to visit Earthdata Search and take the introductory tour or just explore.
 The site is continually updated based on user feedback, so please help us create the best search client possible by leaving feedback through the link in the upper-right corner of Earthdata Search.